 Incoming National Security Adviser Says Trump Exploring Ways to Preserve TikTok in US

-Incoming National Security Advisor Mike Waltz speaks during an event entitled "Passing the Baton: Strategies for Success" at the US Institute of Peace in Washington, DC, on Jan.
+Incoming national security adviser Mike Waltz speaks during an event entitled "Passing the Baton: Strategies for Success" at the US Institute of Peace in Washington on Jan.
 14, 2025.
 Andrew Caballero-Reynolds/AFP via Getty Images

 0:00

-Florida Rep. Mike Waltz, who President-elect Donald Trump recently announced will serve as his national security adviser, said on Jan.
+Florida Rep. Mike Waltz, whom President-elect Donald Trump recently announced as his national security adviser, said on Jan.
 15 that the incoming U.S. leader is exploring ways to “preserve” TikTok in the country amid a looming ban.

-Waltz made the remarks during an interview with Fox News anchor Bret Baier in response to questions regarding a report from The Washington Post that said Trump was considering various options to prevent TikTok from having to cease U.S. operations.
+Waltz made the remarks during an interview with Fox News anchor Bret Baier in response to questions regarding a report from The Washington Post that stated that Trump was considering various options to prevent TikTok from having to cease U.S. operations.

 Katabella Roberts